Top of Page

 The Department of Osteopathic Principles and Practice (OPP) is a collegium of physicians, academicians, ancillary health providers, and undergraduate Fellows who are dedicated to the preservation and teaching of the history and philosophy of osteopathic medicine as developed by Andrew Taylor Still, M.D., D.O., and to the dynamic advancement of osteopathic medicine in the 21st century.

 The OPP faculty includes practitioners certified in Pediatrics, Physical Medicine and Rehabilitation, Family Medicine, Sports Medicine, Cranial Osteopathy, Neuromusculoskeletal Medicine, Neurophysiology, Physical Therapy, Acupuncture, and Psychology.
-The Department delivers instruction in Osteopathic Medicine to the Year 1 and Year 2 medical students, and educational programs to Year 3 and Year 4 medical students, such as Come Home Day, where M3 and M4 students return to campus to participate in live and in-person, hands-on sessions including case presentations where osteopathic manipulative treatment diagnosis and treatment skills are practiced, performed, and honed.
-The OPP department offers clinical shadowing experiences for 4th-year osteopathic medical students as an elective rotation, College of Osteopathic Medicine M1 and M2 osteopathic medical students, NSU undergraduate students from the Clinical Exploration program, NSU University School fellowship students, sports medicine fellows, and international students.
+The Department delivers instruction in Osteopathic Principles and Practice to the Year 1 and Year 2 medical students, and educational programs to Year 3 and Year 4 medical students, such as Come Home Day.
+Come Home Day brings the M3 and M4 students back to campus to participate in live and in-person, hands-on sessions including case presentations where osteopathic manipulative diagnosis and treatment skills are practiced, performed, and honed.
+The OPP department offers clinical shadowing experiences for KPCOM’s M1 and M2 osteopathic medical students, NSU undergraduate students from the Clinical Exploration program, NSU University School fellowship students, sports medicine fellows, and international students.
+The OPP department also offers clinical rotations in OMM for M4 students.

-The Department runs two outpatient clinics and is actively involved in research.
-Also offered is a one year Predoctoral OPP Fellowship to osteopathic students who are interested in the development of advanced skills in manipulative medicine.
+The OPP Department runs outpatient clinics and is actively involved in research.
+Also offered, is a one year Predoctoral OPP Fellowship to osteopathic students who are interested in the development of advanced skills in osteopathic manipulative medicine.
 Department members lecture on international, national, state, and local levels, and are strongly involved in the preparation of national board examinations.
 The OPP Department is also heavily involved in national and international community service.

 Our Goals